retsyx/amity/README.md

 If using a spliced HDMI cable, skip this step.

-If using an Amity board, then in the terminal, ensure you are in the Amity directory:
+If using Amity Board, then in the terminal, ensure you are in the Amity directory:

 ```commandline
 cd ~/amity